CESNET/sphinx-vhdl/doc/source/autodoc.rst

 For the automatic extraction to work, the code must be particularly formatted.
 Specifically:

-- entity declaration should be on its own individual line
+- entity declaration must be on its own individual line

   .. code-block:: vhdl

     entity entityName is

-- inside entity declarations, the ``port (`` and ``generic (`` keywords should be on their own individual lines
+- inside entity declarations, the ``port (`` and ``generic (`` keywords must be on their own individual lines
-- every signal/constant defined should be on its own individual line
+- every signal/constant defined must be on its own individual line
-- linebreaks must not be inserted *inside* signal/constant declarations - the whole declaration should be on one line
+- linebreaks must not be inserted *inside* signal/constant declarations - the whole declaration must be on one line
+- enumeration-defined types must have the opening parenthesis on the same line as the ``type`` keyword, and individual values must each have their own line
+- record-defined types must have the ``record`` keyword on the same line as the ``type`` keyword, and each element of that record must be on its own line

 Example
 -------